opensearch-project/documentation-website/_search-plugins/searching-data/inner-hits.md

   - [Explain]({{site.url}}{{site.baseurl}}/api-reference/explain/)

 ## Inner hits with nested objects
 Nested objects allow you to index an array of objects and maintain their relationship within the same document.
-The following example uses the `inner_hits` parameter to retrieve the underlying inner hits.
+The following example request uses the `inner_hits` parameter to retrieve the underlying inner hits.

 1. Create an index mapping with a nested object: